Introduction to Bluebeam Revu

 Spaces, the feature in Revu for defining regions of a drawing, can be copied across other pages and files in Revu.
 This is a great way to save time from individually recreating each space if you are working on files with duplicate floors, such as health care or hospitality projects.

 Go to the Spaces panel, right-click your selected Space name in the list and select “Copy”.
 You can also select multiple Paces in the list by holding down the Shift key while making your selections, and then choose Copy.
-Paste into your selected document.
+Paste it into your selected document.

 20. Quickly calculate area measurements within Spaces